gregmamoyac/Gregrep-Overlord-DFIR-App/README.md

 **Forensic Triage Orchestrator** — Windows & macOS
 *A live-system incident response tool that goes beyond what your SIEM dashboard shows you.*

+Gregrep-Overlord is the only tool that combines live-system triage (no file copying, no agent), cross-platform coverage (Windows + macOS natively), IOC-aware reporting (findings scored by severity), and alert-scenario presets (pre-mapped to EDR alert types) — in a single script with zero dependencies.

+It was inspired by the forensic coverage philosophy of Eric Zimmerman's Tools and the collection architecture of KAPE.
+Event log hunting concepts were informed by DeepBlueCLI by Eric Conrad and the SANS community.
+No code from any of these projects was used.
 ---

 ## What It Is